John G. Cramer: Writing

 In addition to his approximately 300 scientific publications in peer-reviewed journals, John Cramer writes a regular column, "The Alternate View", appearing in every second issue, for Analog Science Fiction and Fact magazine.
-He also originated and published a paper on "The Transactional Interpretation of Quantum Mechanics" (TIQM) in July 1986, which was inspired from the Wheeler-Feynman Time-symmetric theory.
+In July 1986, he published the transactional interpretation of quantum mechanics which is inspired by the Wheeler–Feynman time-symmetric theory.

 His book on quantum mechanics, The Quantum Handshake: Entanglement, Nonlocality and Transactions (2015), published by Springer Verlag, is a comprehensive introduction to the transactional interpretation.

-Cramer's simulation of the sound of the Big Bang, created using Mathematica, attracted some mainstream press attention in late 2003 and again in 2013.
+Cramer's simulation of the sound of the Big Bang attracted some mainstream press attention in late 2003 and again in 2013.
 The simulation originated with an "Alternate View" article, "BOOMERanG and the Sound of the Big Bang" (January 2001).
 Cramer describes the sound as "rather like a large jet plane 100 feet off the ground flying over your house in the middle of the night."

-Cramer has published two novels, Twistor (1989) and Einstein's Bridge (1997), both within the hard science fiction genre.
-Cramer was the 2010 Science Guest of Honor at Norwescon, a large science fiction and fantasy convention in the Seattle area.
+Cramer has published three novels, Twistor (1989), Einstein's Bridge (1997) and Fermi's Question (2023), all within the hard science fiction genre.
+Cramer was the 2010 Science Guest of Honor at Norwescon, a large science fiction and fantasy convention in the Seattle area due to his physics fact columns in Analog Science Fiction and Fact.